gosu/ashton/README.md

 Features
 --------

+* Gosu extensions
     - {Gosu::Color} - Converting to and from opengl values.

     - {Gosu::Font} - Apply shader to draw operations.

     - {Gosu::Image} - Apply shader to each draw operation or group of draws.
 Manipulation, such as flipping and scaling.

     - {Gosu::Window} - Post-processing with shaders.
 Converting to image.

+* Ashton
+    - {Ashton::Framebuffer} - low-level graphics buffer that can be drawn directly onto and drawn to the Window.

+    - {Ashton::ParticleEmitter} - Generates, manages and displays particles.

     - {Ashton::Shader} -  Wrapper around a GLSL shaders, Supports vertex and fragment shaders.
 Small shader/function library.

-- {Ashton::Framebuffer} - low-level graphics buffer that can be drawn directly onto and drawn to the Window.
+    - {Ashton::WindowBuffer} - Framebuffer that is the same size as the Gosu Window.

 Requirements
 ------------